How to close the fiscal year

 To get started, click on the Process icon → End of Period Processing → End of Year link.

-You will be presented with the following screen:
+You will be presented with a page that looks like this:

 If the current month in ParishSOFT Accounting is not the last month of the fiscal year, you will see the following error when trying to run the end-of-year process: